Nutritional Status Assessment of the Critically Ill Patient

-The screening process categorises patients into groups and those at ‘risk patients’.
+The screening process categorises patients into groups and those who are ‘at risk’.

 A nutritional care plan should be developed, and referral for nutritional support made to an expert/dietitian for more detailed assessment (Kondrup et al. 2003a).

-A full examination of nutritional, metabolic and functional variables should be conducted, and consideration paid to patient history, current medication, laboratory results and patients’ ability to swallow and bowel function.
+A full examination of nutritional, metabolic and functional variables should be conducted, and consideration paid to patient history, current medications, laboratory results, the patient’s ability to swallow and bowel function.